HiwarkhedePrasad/ByteWise/README.md

 - **Actionable commands**: Copy optimized code, apply it into the editor, and export analysis to Markdown.
 - **Configurable**: Alignment, type sizes (embedded targets), inline hints, themes, and auto-analyze on save.

+### New: Project Structure with Optimization Status

+- Workspace-aware file tree for C/C++ files relative to your opened VS Code workspace
+- Color-coded file names: green if all structs are optimal (or no structs), red if any struct has savings
+- Click a file name to load its analysis in the webview
+- Apply Optimization replaces the struct definition in-place; reopens the file if needed

 ---

 ## Installation